zixianggao845-source/PETDET_test/README.md

 #  PETDET

-This repository provides testing and training instructions for the project.
-Currently, it includes the models and testing procedures; the complete training experiment file has not yet been incorporated and will be added at a later stage.
+This repository provides testing and training documentation for the project.
+Currently, it includes the model and test programs; the complete training experiment files have not yet been incorporated and will be uploaded together with the training code during the paper revision stage.

 # 1 Test